miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 $SPARK_HOME/sbin/start-all.sh
 ```

-To validate the cluster has been successfully started, `jps` can be run on the master and slave instances.
+To validate the cluster has been successfully started, the JVM Process Status tool can be run on the master and slave instances.
 The output should list `Worker` and` Master` on the master node:
 ```bash
 11512 Worker
 10920 Master